 5. eHealth Insurance

 eHealth Insurance technically isn’t an insurance provider because it doesn’t offer plans.
 However, if you aren’t sure where to start to find insurance, its online quote comparison tools can be a lifesaver.

 Just enter a bit of personal information about you and your child and eHealth will show you all of the plan options available in your county. eHealth offers quotes for both short term insurance and long-term plan options and you can view your choices in as little as 60 seconds.

 The introduction of the Affordable Care Act (ACA) requires insurance providers to allow children under the age of 26 to remain on your health insurance plan.
 As a result, very few insurance providers now offer child-only plan options.
 However, you do have a few different options for finding health insurance for your child.

 If you’re self-employed or you don’t qualify for health insurance through your employer, you can purchase an independent family plan on the Affordable Care Act (ACA) Marketplace.
 ACA family plans are more affordable than buying an individual plan for each member of your family.

 Every plan you see on the ACA Marketplace includes at least the 10 legally-required essential health benefits for both you and your child.
 Some essential benefits include preventive care, vaccinations, lab tests and hospitalization.
 ACA plans must also cover vision and dental care for any children under the age of 19 on your plan.

 Want to fill a short gap in coverage but you’re low on cash?
-You can buy a short-term health insurance plan for your child.
-Short-term plans are usually the most affordable health insurance option you’ll see but provide limited benefits.
+Under a court order to purchase interim coverage?
+Trying to handle a messy family transition?
+You can buy a short term health insurance plan for your child.
+Short term plans are usually the most affordable health insurance option you’ll see but provide limited benefits.